-Trained by the Hearing Loss Association of America as a hearing loss support specialist, New Mexico resident Stephen O. Frazier has served HLAA and others at the local, state, and national levels as a volunteer in their efforts to improve communication access for people with hearing loss.
-For more, see sofnaba.com and loopnm.com.
+Trained by the Hearing Loss Association of America as a hearing loss support specialist, staff writer and New Mexico resident Stephen O. Frazier has served HLAA and others at the local, state, and national levels as a volunteer in their efforts to improve communication access for people with hearing loss.
+Contact him at hlaanm@juno.com.
+For more, see sofnabq.com and loopnm.com.
+For references, see hhf.org/summer2022-references.